JeongHeeju/SensitiveImage/README.md

-# Privacy Sensitivity Annotation Dataset for Social Media Images
+# A Multidimensional Dataset for Human-Perceived Privacy Sensitivity in Social Media Images

 This repository contains annotation labels and pre-computed image embeddings for the accompanying submitted AAAI-27 paper.